This post may contain affiliate links.

 On a recent trip to Seattle, a friend introduced us to something new, two things actually: giant ice cubes and the Boulevardier Cocktail.
-A giant ice cube melts much slower than its dice-sized counterparts, keeping your drink cold longer without watering it down.
-And the Boulevardier is a riff on the Negroni, swapping bourbon for gin.
+A giant ice cube melts much slower than its dice-size counterparts, keeping your drink cold longer without watering it down.
+The Boulevardier is a riff on a classic Negroni, swapping whiskey for gin.

 Classic Negronis are made with a simple 1:1:1 ratio of gin, Campari and sweet vermouth and I'll never forget how we came to love them.

-At home, on a hot summer evening that calls for a cocktail, you’re most likely to find us sipping the Ultimate Gin and Tonic.
+At home, on a hot summer evening that calls for a cocktail, you're most likely to find us sipping a Peach Bellini (Venice, Italy's, Harry's Bar made it famous!), the Ultimate Gin and Tonic or a French 75 Cocktail.
 But we liked these cocktails well enough to add them to the rotation.
-I thought we had a full drink repertoire, but the Boulevardier is a worthy addition.
-It’s just as refreshing as the Negroni, but a little less bitter – smooth, balanced.
+I thought we had a full drink repertoire, but this Boulevardier cocktail recipe is a worthy addition.
+It's just as refreshing as the Negroni, but a little less bitter - smooth, balanced.

-Many recipes call for 1 ounce of bourbon, which coincides with the classic Negroni ratio, but I agree with Michael Ruhlman that 1.5 ounces of bourbon makes a tastier cocktail.
-Some add a lemon twist, which is perfectly delicious, but I prefer a high quality maraschino cherry (or two).
+Many recipes call for 1 ounce of whiskey, which coincides with the classic Negroni ratio, but I agree with Michael Ruhlman that 1.5 ounces of whiskey makes a tastier cocktail.
+For a single cocktails combine 1.5 ounces of whiskey, 1 once Campari, and 1 ounce sweet vermouth.
+Serve over ice (ideally over a giant ice cube) Some add a lemon twist, which is perfectly delicious, but I prefer a high quality maraschino cherry (or two).

 - 1 ounce Campari